sirius-cc-wu/gemini-code/README.md

 - Interactive chat sessions in your terminal
 - Multiple model support (Gemini 2.5 Pro, Gemini 1.5 Pro, and more)
-- Intelligent context management with auto-compaction warnings and the `/compact` command
+- Basic history management (prevents excessive length)
 - Markdown rendering in the terminal
 - Automatic tool usage by the assistant:
   - File operations (view, edit, list, grep, glob)